openstack/security-doc/security-guide-rst/source/databases/case-studies.rst

 Case studies
 ============

-..
-TODO (pdesai) fix link to introduction-to-case-studies

-Earlier in :doc:`../introduction` we introduced the Alice and Bob case studies where Alice is deploying a private government cloud and Bob is deploying a public cloud each with different security requirements.
+Earlier in :doc:`../introduction/introduction-to-case-studies` we introduced the Alice and Bob case studies where Alice is deploying a private government cloud and Bob is deploying a public cloud each with different security requirements.
 Here we discuss how Alice and Bob would address database selection and configuration for their respective private and public clouds.

 Alice's private cloud
 ~~~~~~~~~~~~~~~~~~~~~